 - Difficulty: Hard

-The Motatapu Track is a historic track that once linked Wanaka with Arrowtown.
-It’s a testing track with challenging terrain and several steep slides.
-The track starts from the Fern Burn parking lot which is past Glendhu Bay and at the end of Motatapu Road (a 20-minute drive from Wanaka.)
-It’s best to divide this hike into 4 days, see my detailed breakdown below:
+The track starts from the Fern Burn parking lot, which is past Glendhu Bay and at the end of Motatapu Road (a 20-minute drive from Wanaka).
+It’s best to divide this epic hike into 4 days – you can see my detailed breakdown below:

 NOTE: You may choose to break this down into two days and spend the night at Macetown Campsite, which has 36 non-powered tent sites.